DIY Geothermal Air Conditioning and Heating

 Just to make the whole process easy and less costly, it's better off sourcing for simple affordable equipment that could be laying around us.

 For digging up the trench, a spade or shovel might just get the work done.
-But if you are looking forward to saving yourself time and energy, using a backhoe is a great idea.
-Many rental equipment companies have excavators.
+This works fine if you are doing a small project such as a greenhouse.

-But again, geothermal air conditioning systems still need a power source to power the whole system.
+Geothermal air conditioning systems still need a power source to power the whole system.
 Usually, a battery is used to power the car's radiator fan and the water pump, but it wouldn't serve efficiently or for a long period of time without you having to recharge.

 So I suggest having the system powered by the sun and at the same time, having the battery recharged for the night.
+Obviously, the size of your panels and battery need to reflect how much power your system needs.

 Cost of Setting up a Geothermal Air Conditioning System

-The Setup Process
+general Setup Process

 So before we go on to dig, be sure to have a building permit from your local jurisdiction first (in regions that require you to have one).